lambrospetrou/spitoweb/README.md

 # SpitoWeb
-The web client for Spi.To, until I merge this with the API repository (to be open sourced soon).
+The web client for Spi.To.

 Written in Google Dart!

+The backend API for this client is at github.com/lambrospetrou/spito